 He went on to serve as an assistant athletic trainer at East Carolina University, working primarily with football and men’s and women’s tennis.
 Prior to starting his work at Children’s, Kyle completed a residency program with UW Health Sports Medicine in Madison, Wis., aimed at transitioning athletic trainers to the physician extender setting.

-When not at work, Kyle enjoys traveling with his wife, attempting to play golf, fishing, and chasing around his two young children.
+When not at work, Kyle enjoys spending time with his wife and kids.